hantman-lab/animal-soup/README.md

 a directory called `/home`.
 If your data is located somewhere else you will need to change the mount path when you run the container.
 Mount paths should be in the form `-v /your/local/file/directories:/container/file/structure`.

+**Note:** You will only need to build the Docker image once.
+After you have built the image the first time, you will only need to execute the run command to start the container.

+**Important:** A running docker container will not save changes across different runnings of the container.
+This means that when you stop the docker container instance any changes made to files in the docker environment will not persist when you run the docker container again.
+However, this **DOES NOT** apply to mounted files.
+By default your behavior prediction will be saved under your `parent_data_path` that you set before running inference.
+The `parent_data_path` will be located under the mounted file volume so this will not be an issue.
+You just need to make sure any jupyter notebooks that you want saved are located under the mounted file volume and **NOT** in the filesystem of the container!

 ### Data Organization
 Using `pandas.DataFrame` to organize Hantman Lab behavioral data.
 ![image](https://github.com/hantman-lab/animal-soup/assets/69729525/a3d979f2-9abb-4852-808e-0341b66767cc)